KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 #### GpuPostCallRecordCreateDevice

 * Determine and record (save in device state) the desired descriptor set binding index.
-* Initialize device memory manager
+* Initialize Vulkan Memory Allocator
   * Determine error record block size based on the maximum size of the error record and alignment limits of the device.
 * Initialize descriptor set manager
 * Make a descriptor set layout to describe our descriptor set